vektor-inc/vk-filter-search/readme.txt

 4. Search Results page

 == Changelog ==

+= 2.11.2 =
+[ Bug Fix ][ Taxonomy Search Pro ] Fix the behavior of stage dropdown when selecting "any".

 = 2.11.1 =
 [ Specification Change ] Fix block placed at the bottom.